ITCS333/course-project-itcs333_group-5-sec02/README.md

 ## A table indicating which student was responsible for which task.
 Shaikha - assignments task
 Zakeya - Weekly task
-sakeenah- task 1 Homepage, Admin Portal & User Management
+sakeenah- task 1 Homepage, Admin Portal & User Management Zainab - Resources
 ## A link to your live, hosted application on Replit.
 https://replit.com/@sakeenahshubbar/ITCS333-Course-Project-2?v=1